 Another open-world hit from Rockstar Games (the developers of GTA V) is Red Dead Redemption 2.
 It serves as a prequel to Red Dead Redemption, a game I really loved playing back in 2010.
 Set in the declining American Wild West of 1899, the story of Red Dead Redemption 2 follows you as an outlaw gang member on your adventures through the narrative and across the open wilds.

-Also similar to the ‘wanted’ meter in GTAV, Red Dead Redemption 2 features a ‘bounty’ system that chalks up your criminality and importance to law enforcement.
+Similar to the ‘wanted’ meter in GTAV, Red Dead Redemption 2 features a ‘bounty’ system that chalks up your criminality and importance to law enforcement.
 Additionally, the game has an ‘honour’ rating system, that notes your moral deeds and choices as your character.
-This is quite an engaging gameplay mechanic, alongside the horseback riding, hunting and shooting ones that you can employ during your exploits.
+This is quite an engaging gameplay mechanic, alongside the horseback riding, hunting and shooting that you can employ during your exploits.

-The graphics are gorgeous and the worldbuilding has been meticulous in this game.
-Check out this bit of gameplay footage to see some of the richly detailed world you can discover in Red Dead Redemption 2.
+The graphics are gorgeous and the worldbuilding is also meticulous in this game.
+Check out this bit of gameplay footage to see some of the richly detailed settings you can discover in Red Dead Redemption 2.